TEAMMATES/teammates/docs/development.md

     *  This is used to bypass login by using previous login data.
     *  You can enter `about:profiles` into Firefox address bar to identify the profile being used.

-* If you are planning to test changes to JavaScript code, disable JavaScript caching for Firefox:
-  * Enter `about:config` into the Firefox address bar and set `network.http.use-cache` (or `browser.cache.disk.enable` in newer versions of Firefox) to `false`.

 #### Using Chrome

 * You need to use chromedriver for testing with Chrome.